Yering

 Yering is a destination in its own right, anchored by the renowned Yering Station winery, which draws visitors from across Australia and beyond for its cellar door, restaurant, and award-winning cool-climate wines.
 The locality attracts those who value space, privacy, and proximity to the natural beauty of the Yarra Ranges National Park.
 Residents tend to be acreage and hobby-farm owners, vignerons, and lifestyle seekers drawn to the region's equestrian culture.
 While lacking its own shops, Yering is within easy reach of Healesville and Yarra Glen for everyday services, making it a supremely liveable rural retreat.

-Yering falls under postcode 3770 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Evelyn (Eastern Victoria) electorate.
+Yering falls under postcode 3770 and is governed by the Yarra Ranges Council (Local Government Area).
+For federal elections, residents vote in the electorate of Casey, while state elections fall under the Evelyn (Eastern Victoria) electorate.

 📍 Location